frankmaayn/data_science_bootcamp2020/README.md

-# data_science_bootcamp2020
+# National Science Foundation: Data Science Bootcamp 2020
-This repo contains all of my work for the data science bootcamp
+-This repo contains all of the work I did during the bootcamp